 Another explanation is that international visitation is down, particularly from Brazil, Canada, and the United Kingdom, and these foreign visitors would be most likely to come during the summer months.

 Unfortunately, Walt Disney World doesn’t release demographic breakdowns.
-We do know that international numbers rose 7% in 2013 because Disney itself reported that–and that was a particularly busy summer.
+We do know that 5 years ago, international numbers rose 7% because Disney itself reported that.
 At that time, international tourists accounted for 18-22% of all guests to Walt Disney World.

 Numbers have not yet been released for last summer, but the summer before, Brazilian tourism to Florida was down by 10%.
 With Brazil’s economy still worsening, it’s hard to fathom that those numbers are trending upwards.
 Canada’s economy is starting to rebound, but the exchange rate is still unfavorable.
 With their purchasing power diminished, Canadians are less inclined to travel to the United States.